CLASSES

 OUR PRACTICE CYCLE

-FOUR FORMATS.
+SIX FORMATS.
 ONE INTEGRATED PRACTICE.

 Our work integrates classical mat Pilates and somatic movement into a rhythm designed to support the body and nervous system over time.
+Rather than chasing intensity or novelty, we emphasize return—to structure, to sensation, and to coherence.

 Like any living system, the body needs:

-grounding before activation
+• grounding before activation

-flow before integration
+• flow before integration

-repetition before change
+• repetition before change

+While every format can be experienced on its own, the work is most effective when practiced in relationship.
 Some formats are more grounding, helping the body settle and stabilize.
 Others are more activating, building energy, expression, and emotional openness.
-Every class begins with grounding, regardless of format.
+Every class begins with grounding, and the cycle is completed through rest—where integration quietly takes hold.

 THE EQUILIBRIUM